omerdr/stocks/README.md

     prediction of the analyst a year from the prediction.

 ## draw_distributions_per_analyst.py

+## hist_from_file.py
+    Gets comma separated key-value pairs, and plots hist of the values for every key (given more than threshold occurrences).
+Very useful utility.

+## normalize_field.py
+    Gets csv file as input, and adds another field at the end of every line with the v/sum(v), where v is the value at 'value-field' and the sum is over all the values with the same key (specified by 'key-field').
+    Also a very useful utility for functions that are a bit too verbose with awk (now also supports count & average).

 ## draw_price_change_accuracy_hists.py
     Draws a histogram of Accuracy (|New Price - Target| / |Original Price|)